prashantpawar/sol-unit/README.md

 `npm install s-unit`

-Use the `--global` flag to get the `sunit` command-line version onto your path.
+Use the `--global` flag to get the `sunit` command-line version into PATH.

-You need an `eris-db` server running in order to do tests, and it needs to run a chain that uses the files provided in `./resources/defaultdb`.
-The easiest way to use this library now is by copying that folder somewhere, cd into that directory and run `eris-db .`, then keep that process running while working on the code/tests.
-This will become simpler.

 ## Usage

-You either run it from the terminal or from javascript.

-### Terminal

 The executable name is `sunit`.
 If you install it globally you should get it on your path.
 Try `$ sunit -V` and it should print out the version.